Moon landing attempt by US company appears doomed after ‘critical’ fuel leak

 The space agency’s new Artemis program — named after the twin sister of Apollo in Greek mythology — looks to return astronauts to the moon’s surface within the next few years.
 First will be a lunar fly-around with four astronauts, possibly before the end of the year.

-Highlighting Monday’s moonshot was the long-delayed initial test flight of the Vulcan rocket from Cape Canaveral Space Force Station.
+Highlighting Monday’s moonshot was the long-delayed initial test flight of the Vulcan rocket.
 The 202-foot (61-meter) rocket is essentially an upgraded version of ULA’s hugely successful workhorse Atlas V, which is being phased out along with the company’s Delta IV.
 Jeff Bezos’ rocket company, Blue Origin, provided the Vulcan’s two main engines.

 ULA declared success once the lander was free of the rocket’s upper stage, nearly an hour into the flight and before the spacecraft’s propulsion system malfunctioned and prevented the solar panel from properly pointing toward the sun.